microsoft/api-extractor.com-website/pages/messages/ae-misplaced-package-tag.md

 Move the comment to the top of the file.

-> Be aware that the TypeScript compiler can delete or rearrange comment blocks when emitting the .d.ts files.
 > When investigating this issue, it's better to inspect your entry point's .d.ts file instead of the .ts file.
+> The TypeScript compiler can remove or rearrange comment blocks in the emitted .d.ts files.

 ## See also